Carla Krizanic

 Carla Krizanic (née Odgers; born 26 April 1990) is an Australian international lawn bowler.

 Bowls career

 World Championships

 In 2016, she was part of the fours team with Rebecca Van Asch, Natasha Scott and Kelsey Cottrell who won the gold medal at the 2016 World Outdoor Bowls Championship in Christchurch and a gold medal in the triples with Scott and Van Asch.

 Commonwealth Games

-She was part of the Australian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she two more gold medals in the Fours with Cottrell, Scott and Van Asch and the Triples with Scott and Van Asch.
+She was part of the Australian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she won two more gold medals in the Fours with Cottrell, Scott and Van Asch and the Triples with Scott and Van Asch.

 Other major events

 Krizanic has won four medals at the Asia Pacific Bowls Championships including two golds.
 The latest gold medal was at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.
 In November 2022, he won the silver medal at the World Singles Champion of Champions in Wellington, New Zealand.